Kapil Sharma & Ginni Mumbai Reception: Anil Kapoor, Karan Johar, Sohail Khan & Others Arrive

 Sohail With Father Salim

-Bollywood actor, Sohail Khan arrives with his father Salim Khan to Kapil Sharma and Ginni Chatrath's reception.
+Bollywood actor, Sohail Khan arrives with his father Salim Khan at Kapil Sharma and Ginni Chatrath's reception.
 The actor looked super cool in white coloured attire.
 We wonder whether Salman Khan will be attending the reception.

 Kartik Aaryan & Karan Johar

-Sonu ke Titu ki Sweety actor Kartik Aaryan along with film-maker Karan Johar looked dapper in black suits.
+Sonu ke Titu Ki Sweety actor Kartik Aaryan along with film-maker Karan Johar posed for the cameras together.
+The duo looked dapper in black suits.
 It has to be recalled that Kapil was seen in previous season of Karan's chat show, Koffee With Karan.

 Farah, Aparshakti & Sonu Sood

-Television show Kanpur Wale Khuranas host Aparshakti Khurana and Farah Khan pose for shutterbugs along with actor Sonu Sood.
+Bollywood actors and television show Kanpur Wale Khuranas' host Aparshakti Khurana, and Farah Khan pose for shutterbugs along with Sonu Sood.

 Jeetendra, Dharmendra & Tushar Kapoor